The Line, the Strip and the Duality Defect: Condensation defects

 acting on the doublet $(A, \tilde{A})$ of gauge fields.

 The conformal boundary conditions \eqref{eq:XYconformalBoundary} are preserved only by charge conjugation, and the defect $\mathcal{K}_{\omega}$ defect provided that $g=1$.

 While the exotic theory enjoys $SL(2,\mathbb{R})$ rotation of the gauge fields, a direct construction of the foliated defects has proven to be technically complicated, for a simple rotation of the gauge fields will break the foliation.
 We employ the exotic/foliated duality for expecting that the same symmetry and corresponding defects exist even in the foliated side.
 In the following, we construct the above defects from a path integral perspective.
 They are defined on a codim-1 surface $\Sigma$, which in this case allows for a discrete torsion term as in \cite{Paznokas:2025auw}.
+All gauge fields living on the defects take value in $\mathbb{R}$, as well as their lagrange multiplier.